Vanishborn/VirPlot/README.md

 The resulting plot will contain:

 - A genome line labeled 5' -> 3'
-- Color-coded rectangles alternating above and below the genome line
+- Color-coded feature rectangles alternating above and below the genome line
-- Product names labeled inside each box
+- Optional product names labeled inside or near each box
 - A smooth or raw depth curve aligned below
+- Optional shaded gap regions for each threshold tested
+- Optional CSV report listing contiguous coverage intervals and gaps

 ### Supplementary Script